shahm10/shahm10.github.io/_pages/about.md

   – A position through Dartmouth’s **Student Accessibility Services**, providing course notes and adapted materials for students with documented disabilities to ensure equitable academic access.

 ---

-### Long-Term Vision

-I aim to build AI systems that can see, describe, and act acoordingly—extending from accessible narration to embodied intelligence that supports people with disabilities.

----

-*(More information, including recent publications and projects, will be added soon.)*